Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

       A rule that selects the best chain based on the following criteria:

-      - chain with the most finalized blocks
+      - chain with the most final blocks
       - longest chain
       - which last block has the earliest slot in the chains
       - which last block has the largest block luck in the chains